 How much of a problem are roi?
 What are recent scientific studies finding about the impact of roi on native reef fish?
 Should we try to rid our reefs of roi?
-Get answers to these and other questions about this invasive fish at a free webinar on Wednesday, July 1 at 5:30 pm presented by Maui Nui Marine Resource Council as part of its monthly “Know Your Ocean” Speaker Series.
+Watch the video to get answers to these and other questions about this invasive fish.
+This video was presented as part of MNMRC’s monthly “Know Your Ocean” Speaker Series.

-Our guest emcee is Darla Palmer-Ellingson, local radio show host of the public affairs program, Island Environment 360, made possible by H-Hawaii Media.
+Our guest emcee was Darla Palmer-Ellingson, local radio show host of the public affairs program, Island Environment 360, made possible by H-Hawaii Media.

 “We’ve heard concerns about a recent increase in roi sightings in the reefs of ‘Ahihi Kinau Natural Area Reserve, and thought this would be a good time to bring in these scientists to meet with the community to talk about roi,” said Robin Newbold, co-founder and chair of Maui Nui Marine Resource Council.
 “It’s always good to start with the latest scientific facts as we work towards answers and solutions.”

 This free Zoom webinar is part of Maui Nui Marine Resource Council’s monthly “Know Your Ocean” Speaker Series now being held via Zoom due to COVID-19.
 Special thanks to the County of Maui Mayor’s Office of Economic Development for their support of the “Know Your Ocean” Speaker Series.